Buffer underrun

 In computing, buffer underrun or buffer underflow is a state occurring when a buffer used for communicating between two devices or processes is fed with data at a lower speed than the data is being read from it.
-The term is distinct from buffer overflow, a condition where a portion of memory forms a buffer of a fixed size yet is filled with more than that amount of data.
-This requires the program or device reading from the buffer to pause its processing while the buffer refills.
-This can cause undesired and sometimes serious side effects because the data being buffered is generally not suited to stop-start access of this kind.
+This requires the program reading from the buffer to pause its processing while the buffer refills.
+Having to deal with such situations can cause undesired and sometimes serious side effects because the data being buffered is often not suited for stop-start access of this kind.

 In terms of concurrent programming, a buffer underrun can be considered a form of resource starvation.

-The terms buffer underrun and buffer underflow are also used for meaning buffer underwrite, a condition similar to buffer overflow, but where the program is tricked into writing before the beginning of the buffer, overriding potential data there, like permission bits.
+The term as defined above is distinct from buffer overflow, a condition where a portion of memory forms a buffer of a fixed size yet is filled with more than that amount of data, thus overwriting memory locations outside of the allocated chunk.
+However, buffer underrun and underflow are also sometimes used to mean buffer underwrite, where a program is tricked into writing data into memory locations before the beginning of the buffer, overriding potential data there such as permission bits.